 Students should allow 6 weeks for applications to be processed.

 For visits of up to 3 months, no fee would be charged;

 For visits of 3 to 6 months, a fee of £500 would be charged;

 For visits of between 6 and 9 months, a fee of £2,000 would be charged;

 For visits of 9 to 12 months, a fee of £4,500 would be charged.

-For visits of more than 12 months, normal Overseas tuition fees will apply.
+For visits of more than 12 months, normal tuition fees for your fee status will apply.

 It should be noted that the fee structure proposed will not apply to visiting research students who enter King's through a formal exchange agreement (i.e. within the Erasmus framework, or supported by an MOA).
 Applicant under these partnership routes must apply via study abroad or Erasmus.